ilg-physics-ucsb/physics6-manual/6CL/Lab2.md

 What are the focal lengths of the lens for these two pairs of rays?
 :::

-:::Simulation
+:::Simulation geo1
+<a href="https://www.geogebra.org/material/iframe/id/X8RuneVy" target="_blank" rel="noopener noreferrer"> Open in New Tab</a>
 <iframe src="https://www.geogebra.org/material/iframe/id/X8RuneVy"  style="border:0px;height:483px;width:100%;"> </iframe>
 :::

-1. Use this simulation to examine the behavior of a thick block lens.
-Set the radius of curvature of the left side to 100 and the radius of curvature of the right side to 4.
+1. Use [Si](#Si-geo1) to examine the behavior of a thick block lens.
+Set the radius of curvature of the left side to $100$ and the radius of curvature of the right side to $4$.
 This closely approximates the shape of the D-block shown above.
 The index of refraction of the lens is 1.5.
 Observe the refracted rays from the pair of rays closest to the optical axis and the pair of rays second closest to the optical axis.

 :::Question
 Measured from the flat surface, at what distances do the rays converge?
 What is the difference between the two distances (let's call this the focal length spread)?
 :::

-2. Now set the the radius of curvature of the right side to 100 and the radius of curvature of the left side to 4.
+2. Now set the the radius of curvature of the right side to $100$ and the radius of curvature of the left side to $4$.
 Observe the refracted rays from the same pairs of rays as before.

 :::Question
 1. Measured from the flat surface, at what distances do the rays converge?
 What is the difference between the two distances (the focal length spread)?